HQY.O Reaches 20-Day High Amid Mixed Earnings Report

 About the author

-- Revenue and Net Income Growth: HealthEquity reported a 7% year-over-year revenue increase to $334.6 million in Q4, with net income soaring 89% to $49.7 million, indicating strong market performance and enhanced profitability.
+- Revenue Growth: HealthEquity reported a 7% year-over-year revenue increase in Q1, with service revenue hitting a record $122.9 million, up 3%, indicating strong market performance and sustained customer demand.